Watching · Military / Geopolitical

 Public prediction markets matched by AI to this scenario — agree or disagree, the bet is yours.
 OpenWatch does not recommend any position.

-Bilateral ceasefire or peace agreement in Russo-Ukraine conflict directly matches de-escalation and diplomacy signals on a major geopolitical flashpoint analogous to Korean Peninsula tensions.
+Bilateral ceasefire or peace agreement in Russo-Ukraine conflict directly maps to Korean Peninsula de-escalation scenario, both measuring diplomatic resolution of major regional military standoffs.

 Russia-Ukraine ceasefire agreement directly matches the rapid de-escalation branch scenario for the Korean Peninsula, as both represent major geopolitical conflicts transitioning toward diplomatic resolution and cessatio